tpaschalis/daffodil/README.md

 This means that daffodil can generate up to 2^8=256 IDs per tick, per machine, and be deployed in up to 2^16=65536 machines.

 Daffodil depends on the system clock to calculate the number of ticks since the epoch.
-There are some checks in place to ensure the monotonic nature of the clock, but using something like NTP to keep all distributed nodes synchronized will help maintain the order-ability of the generated IDs.
+There are some checks in place to ensure the monotonic nature of the clock, but using something like NTP to keep all distributed nodes synchronized will help maintain the order-ability of the generated IDs and lessen the chance of collisions.

 ## Benchmarks